We value your input!

 While Archicad's functionality grows rapidly, version by version, it cannot and should not satisfy only some of the various needs of the A/E/C market in one shrink-wrapped solution.
 It cannot because the needs of some local or specialized markets are widespread (and sometimes contradictory) and should not because even if we manage to do so, the result would be a confusing and, thus, largely unusable software giant.

 Graphisoft's development policy is to keep Archicad relatively "lean and mean"; that is, to provide only what can be regarded as universally (= worldwide) needed in Archicad — the core A/E/C functionality.
 The API Development Kit allows the creation of necessary custom functionality in the form of add-ons.
 It is important to note that having add-ons does not necessarily mean that users have to "assemble" their solutions from bits and pieces.
 These add-ons can be a part of the Archicad installer and can be indistinguishable for users from the "hard-wired" core functionality.
-In fact, there are already several functions in Archicad that were created using the API (e.g., the DXF/DWG I/O or the construction grid function) and part of the standard installation (see more at Examples).
+In fact, there are already several functions in Archicad that were created using the API (e.g., the DXF/DWG I/O or the construction grid function) and part of the standard installation (see more at the "3.
+Examples" section below).

 What sort of add-ons are needed?